 In mild cases, it is likely that nothing needs to be done for your cat.
 However, more serious cases may affect tear production and cause chronic dry eyes for your cat.

 Your veterinarian can best determine if the issue is a blocked tear duct and if your cat needs medical treatment.

 Does your kitty have red or inflamed eyes along with excessive clear and watery ocular discharge?
 If it does, your kitty may have conjunctivitis, also known as pink eye – one of the most common eye problems for felines.

 Most cats will have it at least once in a lifetime, especially at a young age when their immune system is not yet as well developed.

 Regular conjunctivitis may clear up without any treatment.
 But just to make sure, maintain the regular eye cleaning using saline solution.

 In addition, avoid using over-the-counter eye drops unless you have already visited the vet and they have been recommended.

 There are cases when your kitty’s conjunctivitis advances and its ocular discharge becomes greenish or yellowish.
 When these happen, it may possibly be due to bacterial infection.

-One thing you may need to check is if your kitty, rather than having excessive tearing, is experiencing the opposite – Keratoconjunctivitis Sicca or dry eyes.
-Dry eye problem is not a common occurrence among cats but it is said to be related with long-term herpes virus infections.
+One thing you may need to check is if your kitty, rather than having excessive tearing, is experiencing the opposite – Keratoconjunctivitis Sicca (KCS) or dry eyes.
+Dry eye problem is not a common occurrence among cats but it is said to be related to long-term herpes virus infections.